sjywdxs/multilingual-blending/README.md

 `--embedding_model`: The name of the embedding model for semantic similarity calculation.

-`--lang_combinations`: the list of language codes.
+`--lang_combinations`: The list of language codes.
 For example, to translate the queries into a combination of [English, German, French], the input list should be `[en, de, fr]`.
 The script also supports nested lists with various language combinations; namely, with an input of `[[ja, zh-cn, kr], [en, de, fr]],` the script will produce two transformed datasets w.r.t to the two combinations, respectively.

 `--path_to_question`: Path to read the malicous questions.
 The default path leads to the 120 collectd samples used in our study.
 You are free to use your own data as long as you align the data format with default one.